Traditionally organizations have looked to the public cloud for cost savings,

 Our dedicated security team

-Google employs more than 750 full-time security and privacy professionals, who are part of our software engineering and operations division.
+Google employs security and privacy professionals, who are part of our software engineering and operations division.
 Our team includes some of the world’s foremost experts in information, application and network security.
 This team is tasked with maintaining the company’s defense systems, developing security review processes, building security infrastructure and implementing Google’s security policies.
 Google’s dedicated security team actively scans for security threats using commercial and custom tools, penetration tests, quality assurance (QA) measures and software security reviews.

 Within Google, members of the information security team review security plans for all networks, systems and services.
 They provide project-specific consulting services to Google’s product and engineering teams.
 They monitor for suspicious activity on Google’s networks, address information security threats, perform routine security evaluations and audits, and engage outside experts to conduct regular security assessments.
 We specifically built a full-time team, known as Project Zero, that aims to prevent targeted attacks by reporting bugs to software vendors and filing them in an external database.